Vlevinski/flask-react-docker-test/README.md

 is a tool for easily managing applications running multiple Docker containers.

 ## How to Use
-Firstly, download [Docker desktop](https://www.docker.com/products/docker-desktop) and follow its instructions to install it.
-This allows us to start using Docker containers.

-Create a local copy of this repository and run

-    docker-compose build

 This spins up Compose and builds a local development environment according to our specifications in [docker-compose.yml](docker-compose.yml).
 Keep in mind that